 Most people find technology distracting.
-So much, that some professors don’t even allow it in their classrooms (with good reason).
+So much so that some professors don’t even allow it in their classrooms (with good reason).

 Treat your tablet like a paper notebook

 Physical books are very dull.
-It plays no videos, no games, no social media browsing.
+They play no videos, no games, and do no social media browsing.
 Pick up your tablet only when you have to study, just like you do with physical stationery.
 Cultivating this habit will decrease urges to use your device for anything else.
 It preconditions your brain to treat your device as a productivity tool.
 Not an entertainment device.

-Getting a wifi version of your tablet can help you treat it more like a productivity tool.
+Getting a WiFi version of your tablet can help you treat it more like a productivity tool.
 It will also save you some money.
-If an internet connection is not so readily available, you get fewer distractions from your device.
+If an internet connection is not readily available, you get fewer distractions from your device.

 Most cafes and universities have free wifi.
 I don’t like connecting to free public wifi.
 So as long as I am outside the house, my iPad Pro has no internet connection.
-When I need an internet connection, I hotspot it from my iPhone, it uses up a lot of battery which naturally limits my connection time.
+When I need an internet connection, I hotspot it from my iPhone, which uses up a lot of battery and naturally limits my connection time.

-My study iPad Pro has no games, no Netflix.
-It doesn’t even have the Youtube app on it!
-I only ever pick it up when I need to study, do my assignments or edit Youtube videos.
+My study iPad Pro has no games or Netflix.
+It doesn’t even have the YouTube app on it!
+I only ever pick it up when I need to study, do my assignments, or edit YouTube videos.
 That’s all I have programmed it to do.